jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 The learning design to teach Python is as follows:

-1. Ask students, "How would you create a PivotTable in Excel or Google Sheets?"
+##### 1. Ask students, "How would you create a PivotTable in Excel or Google Sheets?"

+This step primes previous knowledge, preparing students to incorporate what they are learning into long term memory.

-2. Ask students, "Try to write a script using pandas (a software library integrated into Python) to accomplish the same task.
+##### 2. Ask students, "Try to write a script using pandas (a software library integrated into Python) to accomplish the same task.
 You may look at Stack Overflow and other online resources for this exercise."

+This step challenges students to push themselves, teaching them about online resources that will be useful to them in the future.

-3. Reveal the correct answer in a lecture or live demonstration, so students can see the code being written.
+##### 3. Reveal the correct answer in a lecture or live demonstration, so students can see the code being written.

+This demonstration reveals expert thinking on the topic, showing students how they can think while coding to be successful.

-4. Ask students to complete the script using pandas and referring to the lecture as a guide.
+##### 4. Ask students to complete the script using pandas and referring to the lecture as a guide.

+This question provides another practice opportunity to reinforce what students learned in the lecture.

-5. Ask students to reflect on their attempt from step 2.
+##### 5. Ask students to reflect on their attempt from step 2.
 What did they get right in their first attempt?
 How was the instructor example different?

-These 5 steps do the following:

-* Step 1 primes previous knowledge, preparing students to incorporate what they are learning into long term memory.
-* Step 2 challenges students to push themselves, teaching them about online resources that will be useful to them in the future.
-* Step 3 reveals expert thinking on the topic, showing students how they can think while coding to be successful.
-* Step 4 provides another practice opportunity to reinforce what students learned in the lecture.
-* Step 5 prompts metacognitive thought as students reflect on the learning process and what the key takeaways are.
+This step prompts metacognitive thought as students reflect on the learning process and what the key takeaways are.

+## Conclusion

 Who knows if my colleagues would have been patient enough for this approach.
 After all, the first impression of this pedagogical approach is, "What do you know already?
 Great, now figure it out for yourself."